-This month, the Napa Valley Grapegrowers (NVG) celebrates both its 46-year anniversary, as well as the 2021 Napa Valley Grower of the Year.
+In May the Napa Valley Grapegrowers (NVG) celebrated both its 46-year anniversary, as well as the 2021 Napa Valley Grower of the Year.

 The Grower of the Year Award is extended to someone who exhibits a commitment to sustainable practices, leadership in agricultural preservation, and a dedication to the Napa Valley community.